Menniti/api-spacex-backend/README.md

 Container 2 - Start ETL read the json file and upload it into S3 bucket

-The system do a query directly into Amazon Athena Serverless Warehouse, no need to manage or setup.
+The system do a query directly into Amazon Athena Serverless Warehouse, using a single API rest

-The credentials is setup already into docker-compose
+Benefits
+- No need to manage.
+- The solution provides big scale, something that postgres/mysql are not designed to handle
+- Glue Metastore, is the Hive metastore managed services from Amazon (Free)
+- Data saved directly on S3 bucket, so the costs of amount of data stored are very cheap.
+- The ETLs, can be started directly from a image docker, allowing us to grow the ETLs and Schedule it with K8s

 # Question 2-4